surajmaity/MAGIC-Gamma-Telescope-particle-classification-/README.md

    pip install pandas numpy scikit-learn matplotlib tensorflow
    ```
 2. **Run the Notebook**:
-   Open the `Magic.ipynb` notebook in Jupyter and run all cells sequentially.
+   Open the `Magic.ipynb` notebook in Jupyter Notebook or Google Collab and run all cells sequentially.

 ## Structure